Hold On To Yourself: The Soundtrack Of Loss, Memory, and Moments

 The dash glows brighter as the late September light fades and brings the digital clock’s time into focus.
 6:53 pm.

 It’s been thirty one years and 52 minutes since they called it.
+These details become less sharp but really never leave.

 So, so you think you can tell